 According to the Centers for Disease Control and Prevention (CDC), up to 40% of adults in the United States have chronic pain problems.
-If you have a chronic pain condition and current treatments aren’t helping, triple board-certified physiatrist Stanley Mathew, MD, of American Rehabilitation Medicine in Cedar Rapids, Iowa, can help.
+If you have a chronic pain condition and current treatments aren’t helping, triple board-certified physiatrist Stanley Mathew, MD, of American Rehabilitation Medicine in Cedar Rapids, Iowa, and Dubuque, Iowa, can help.
 Dr. Mathew specializes in using the most advanced alternatives to opioid painkillers for chronic pain management, along with a wide range of physical and other therapies.
 If you’d like to find out more, call American Rehabilitation Medicine today to schedule an appointment or use the online booking form.

 Chronic pain management aims to minimize incurable pain and improve the quality of life for people who have long-term pain conditions.

 Chronic pain affects every aspect of your life, beyond the sensation of pain itself.
 It can affect your capacity to move freely or even walk, often severely limiting your abilities in everyday life.

 It can interfere with your work, and many people can’t work at all because of chronic pain.
 Family life and relationships can suffer, and depression commonly affects people who are in constant pain.